anisharma07/web3-medical-invoice-storacha/README.md

-# web3-medical-invoice-polygon-zkevm
+# web3-medical-invoice-storacha
-Medical Invoice on Polygon zkevm testnet
+Web3 version of Medical Invoice with save and retrieve from Storacha